Boston Pedestrian Accident Lawyer

 The person considered at fault for the accident is usually the person who is also considered negligent, or careless.
 This is often the vehicle driver, as he or she may have hit you because he or she was driving while distracted, speeding, or driving recklessly.
 However, sometimes both the driver and the pedestrian can be considered negligent.
 In these cases, it’s important that a pedestrian accident attorney reviews the facts of your accident to determine who is considered more at fault in causing the accident.

 If the driver who hit you fled the scene of the accident, it’s considered a hit-and-run.
 The driver may receive criminal charges and an arrest warrant if they can be located.
 If they can’t be found, you have no one to file a personal injury claim against for your medical bills and lost wages.
 If you or a household member have an auto insurance policy, you may be able to file an uninsured motorist claim.
-Our Boston pedestrian accident attorneys can help you file a claim to get money to compensate you for your accident-related injuries and damages.
+Our Boston pedestrian accident lawyer can help you file a claim to get money to compensate you for your accident-related injuries and damages.

 - As a pedestrian accident victim, you may be eligible to file a claim for several types of damages, including: